Frequently Asked Questions

 - Demonstrated proficiency in spoken and written English

 A bachelor's (baccalaureate) degree is required for all students attending HWCOM.
-All coursework must be completed in a satisfactory manner in an educational institution located in the United States or Canada, approved by a regional accrediting body, and listed in the current Education Directory of the U.S. Office of Education.
+All coursework must be completed in a satisfactory manner in an educational institution located in the United States or Canada, approved by a regional accrediting body, and listed in the Database of Accredited Postsecondary Institutions and Programs.

 For a more detailed list, including recommendations visit the Prerequisites page.